jmorvay/Frinx-docs/FRINX_ODL_Distribution/Boron/FRINX_Features_User_Guide/l3vpn/l3vpn-service-module.md

 ## Introduction
 The goal of this project is to automate provisioning of Layer 3 Virtual Private Network (L3VPN) on Service Provider (SP) routers.

-This is done by using the Frinx ODL controller which configures routers based on intent of the L3VPN service.
-The Frinx ODL controller translates the L3VPN service abstraction to network element configuration.
+This is done by using the FRINX ODL controller which configures routers based on intent of the L3VPN service.
+The FRINX ODL controller translates the L3VPN service abstraction to network element configuration.

 ![L3VPN Service](l3vpn_service.png)